-Two separate hacker groups worked in collaboration with a foreign government to launch a series of phishing attacks against RSA employees, posing as people the employees trusted, to penetrate the company's network.
+In March 2011, the company disclosed that two separate hacker groups had worked in collaboration with a foreign government to launch a series of phishing attacks against employees, posing as people the employees trusted, to penetrate the company's network.

 The company claimed that no customers' networks were breached but security professionals have been skeptical on this.
 Their parent company reported that it spent at least $66 million remediating the event.

 One of the many lessons learned from this event are that even security companies are not immune to being hacked.

 Want to discuss this case?
 You can purchase a 30 minute conference call with our analysts to discuss this case and the implications it has for your organisation.
 Just select the time and date that works for you:

 We've done the analysis so you can make the decisions